-- Foster, Homeless, and Unaccompanied Youth Resources: If you would like to request more information or would like to know more about the services offered for foster, homeless, and unaccompanied youth please contact your school counselor or our Community Liaison, Sandra Moreno.
+- Foster, Homeless, and Unaccompanied Youth Resources: If you would like to request more information or would like to know more about the services offered for foster, homeless, and unaccompanied youth please contact your school counselor or our Community Liaison, Sandra Madrigal.
 You may also visit the CUHSD Foster, Homeless, and Unaccompanied Youth Resource Page for District-wide resources, contact, and for more information.

 Director, Student Services

 Confidentiality ensures that what you discuss with your School Counselor is private between you and your School Counselor.
 We will not discuss these matters with your parents, teachers, school administrators, other students, etc. What is said in this office, remains in this office UNLESS:

 - You or someone you know if being physically or sexually abused (even if it happened a long time ago)